 - Evaluation and planning between doctor and patient: After you share your goals and expectations with us, we will take photographs and models and possibly radiographs to plan out how many steps it will take to achieve the desired outcome.
 Sometimes other specialists (e.g. orthodontists, periodontists) will be brought in to help if you want perfect symmetry with your smile of if there are problems with the supporting structures of your teeth.

 - Preparation of the mouth and impressions: Once the plan is settled and the exact length, shape, surface texture, shade, and position of every tooth has been determined, the doctor and his laboratory technician partner will decide if any tooth structure needs to be removed.
-Many veneer cases don’t require any or only small amounts of tooth reduction.
+Laminates can be created with less drilling.
 If more aggressive changes in shape or position are desired or there are many defects with the teeth, then more drilling will be needed and temporaries will be created to give you a nice interim smile.
 Impressions of the teeth and supporting structures are taken and sent to the laboratory with photographs, measurements of the face, bite, and jaw movements, etc. A detailed prescription written by the doctor is prepared and a complete summary of what your dreams, desires, and expectations are also included so the ceramic artist knows exactly what you want.

-- Hand stacking: A technician will mix water, binder, and unfired ceramic powder to form a slurry.
+- Hand stacking: A technician will mix water the unfired ceramic powder to form a slurry.
 The ceramic technician then stacks the porcelain slurry into layers on top of a die replica of the tooth to be covered.
-Each layer is artfully chosen to closely represent the colorful layers found in a natural tooth.
-This technique will require the lab artist to fire or sinter (fusing the ceramic particles together in an oven at a high temperature to transform it into a dense glasslike state) the porcelain several times to gain full contour.
+Each powder layer is artfully chosen to closely represent the colorful layers found in a natural tooth.
+Some layers are translucent and some layers have blended ratios of color.
+This technique will require the lab artist to fire or sinter (fusing the ceramic particles together in an oven at a high temperature to transform it into a dense glass-like state) the porcelain several times to gain full contour.
 This technique is done only by ultra high end labs and can deliver a beautiful result.

-What Role Does Translucency Play in the Look of a Veneer?
+What Role Does Translucency Play in the Look of a Dental Veneer?

 - Porcelain can be bonded to teeth just like bonded composite (tooth colored) fillings.
 The bond can be very strong if all of the steps are followed and there is no contamination during the bonding procedure.